 This chapter does not apply in situations where a fetus accidentally dies or is injured due to medical treatment.
 This statement is found in subsection (d) of Section 170A.002.

 Chapter 170A includes criminal, civil, and professional consequences for anyone who provides a prohibited abortion.
-These penalties will go into effect after one of the triggering events occurs.
 The penalties will not apply to a patient who receives an abortion, according to Section 170A.003.
 This chapter does not address situations in which a patient seeks an abortion in another state.

 For more information on finding Texas abortion laws, please see our FAQ, Where can I find Texas laws on abortion?